node-fetch/node-fetch/README.md

 const fetch = (...args) => import('node-fetch').then(({default: fetch}) => fetch(...args));
 ```

+The alternative is to stick with the `@2.x` branch that is built with cjs
+`npm install node-fetch@2`

 ## Upgrading

 Using an old version of node-fetch?
 Check out the following files: